-GDI Property Group recognises that independent directors are important in reassuring securityholders that the Board properly fulfils its role.
+GDI recognises that independent directors are important in reassuring securityholders that the Board properly fulfils its role.
 The Board comprises a majority of independent directors.
 The independent directors (including the Chair) are considered to meet the test of independence under the ASX Guidelines and those contained in the Board Charter.
-Each year, their independence is assessed and the independent directors also confirm to the Board, in writing, their continuing status as an independent director.
-They have each undertaken to inform the Board as soon as practical if they think that their status as an independent director has or may have changed.
+Each year, their independence is assessed and they have each undertaken to inform the Board as soon as practical if they think that their status as an independent director has or may have changed.

-The Board comprises of five members, four independent non-executive directors, including an independent non-executive Chair, and the Managing Director.
+The Board is comprised of five members, four independent non-executive directors, including an independent non-executive Chair, and the Managing Director.
 The Board considers that its members comprise individuals with an appropriate mix of skills, personal attributes and experience that allow the directors individually, and the Board collectively, to discharge their duties effectively and efficiently.
-The Board comprises individuals who understand the business of GDI Property Group and the environment in which it operates and who can effectively assess the executive management team's performance in meeting agreed objectives and goals.
-A summary of each director's qualifications and experience is provided on GDI Property Group's website.
+The Board comprises individuals who understand the business of GDI and the environment in which it operates and who can effectively assess the executive management team's performance in meeting agreed objectives and goals.
+A summary of each director's qualifications and experience is provided on GDI's website.

-If warranted, the Board may resolve to obtain professional advice about the execution of the Board's responsibilities at GDI Property Group's expense and an individual director may, subject to the Chair's approval, also at GDI Property Group's expense, seek professional advice.
+If warranted, the Board may resolve to obtain professional advice about the execution of the Board's responsibilities at GDI's expense and an individual director may, subject to the Chair's approval, also at GDI's expense, seek professional advice.

 The Board has established two Board committees to assist in the execution of the Board's responsibilities, a Nomination and Remuneration Committee and an Audit, Risk and Compliance Committee.
-Each Committee consists of a majority of independent directors, is chaired by an independent director, other than the Chair, and has a separate charter which includes a description of its duties and responsibilities; copies of which are available on GDI Property Group's website.
+Each Committee consists of a majority of independent directors, is chaired by an independent director, other than the Chair, and has a separate charter which includes a description of its duties and responsibilities, copies of which are available on GDI's website.
 The Board's membership, length of service and attendance record for both the Board and its committees is as follows: